AndyObtiva/glimmer-dsl-swt/README.md

 [![Math Bowling App Screenshot](https://raw.githubusercontent.com/AndyObtiva/MathBowling/master/Math-Bowling-Screenshot.png)](https://github.com/AndyObtiva/MathBowling)

-I am offering Glimmer as an open-source project that represents my interests in Desktop GUI application development, Object Oriented Design, Design Patterns, and Software Architecture.
+**Note:** I offer Glimmer as an open-source project that represents my interests in Ruby Programming, Desktop GUI application development with SWT, Object Oriented Design, Design Patterns, and Software Architecture.
 Also, I am sharing my professional expertise in Eclipse SWT given that I am an EclipseCon/EclipseWorld presenter and have built professional applications in SWT/JFace/RCP for Obtiva and the Pampered Chef in the past.
+This is also done in the hopes that it would indirectly bring me work in a field I am extremely passionate about.
-That said, keep in mind that I myself am learning topics in Software Engineering too everyday, including newer editions of SWT, which seem to pop up every quarter.
+That said, please keep in mind that I myself am learning topics in Software Engineering too everyday, including newer editions of SWT and JRuby, which seem to pop up every quarter.
-If you see anything that could be improved upon, please do not hesitate to share on [Gitter](https://gitter.im/AndyObtiva/glimmer) or in an [Issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues)/[Pull-Request](https://github.com/AndyObtiva/glimmer-dsl-swt/pulls).
+If you see anything that needs to be improved, please do not hesitate to contact me on [Gitter](https://gitter.im/AndyObtiva/glimmer) or submit an [Issue](https://github.com/AndyObtiva/glimmer-dsl-swt/issues)/[Pull-Request](https://github.com/AndyObtiva/glimmer-dsl-swt/pulls).

 ## Table of contents